Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

   - [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X)
   - [Structure and Interpretation of Computer Programs](https://www.amazon.com/Structure-Interpretation-Computer-Programs-Engineering/dp/0262510871)

-## When stuck, create a minimal example

-Even if you might not post it as a question on stackoverflow.com creating a minimal example of your problem in a way that others could quickly understand it, often helps tremendously in finding the solution already.
-It helps to isolate the essence of the issue and can bring a deep understanding of the topic with it.

-## Don't treat social skills as something special
+### Don't treat social skills as something special

 They can, and should in order to be successful, be improved like technical skills too by theory and practice.
 Since many problems,